 Tim: Yeah, absolutely.
 And like you talked about Joint 33X is a perfect example of that, where it’s one tiny capsule once a day versus 8 to 12 horse pills, like we talked about before.
 Maybe another one to cover, since we talked a little bit about spiking and adulteration, is protein.

 Shawn: Yeah, that’s a crazy one.
-I worked with a guy, Dr. Rob Wildman, and this is one of the supplement scams we brought to light when I was with another company.
+I worked with a guy, Dr. Rob Wildman, and we brought this to the industry and we really brought light to this practice that was happening when I was with another company.
 And it still goes on some, but man, it’s crazy what was happening.
 There’s something that’s called a Kjeldahl test that tests for nitrogen, and then there’s something called a nitrogen conversion factor, when you take that nitrogen level and you say well it’s a whey protein, it’s a dairy protein, so we’re going to use this 6.25 multiplier.
 So you’re just looking at grams of nitrogen and then you multiply it through and you say okay this is grams of protein that’s present in this product.

 Well, when whey prices skyrocketed, in particular, some years back, many companies found these other ingredients that are nitrogen-rich, like creatine, glycine, arginine, taurine that are very cheap ingredients.
 Not necessarily bad, but they all have their potential purposes.
 I’m certainly a huge fan of creatine.
 But these ingredients are nitrogen-rich and much cheaper than whey.
 So what was happening is some of these proteins out there that were listing 25 grams of protein, were 10 grams, 15 grams of protein.
-It was one of the most biggest supplement scams, and BioTrust has never, never, never added those ingredients, never spiked the product so that we can save money, and we can scam the consumer.
+It was a massive scandal, and BioTrust has never, never, never added those ingredients, never spiked the product so that we can save money, and we can scam the consumer.
 We would never do that.

 That was actually a huge concern for me when I was coming on the team at BioTrust.
 It’s one of the first things I looked at.
-I did heavy testing on our protein to make sure that wasn’t happening from the supplier end, that wasn’t happening on any level with our products because that was one of the most massive supplement scams.
+I did heavy testing on our protein to make sure that wasn’t happening from the supplier end, that wasn’t happening on any level with our products because that was a massive scam.
 And people that want that level of protein, if you’re not getting that the 25 grams of protein, you may not be turning on what’s called muscle protein synthesis, optimally.
 The whole reason you’re taking the protein, it may not happen at that dose that you’re getting it at, which is a really important point.
 So that’s where the consumer is really getting scammed.

 Tim: Agreed.
 You talked about that you’re not getting the correct amount or ratios of amino acids that you need.
 Leucine is a good example of that.
 And even with whey protein, there’s so many potential benefits beyond just what people are thinking about, from some of these other biofactors.